dimazest/poultry/docs/user_guide.rst

 Filter the collection
 ---------------------

 It is possible to filter the tweets of interest from the collection.
-The tweets can be filtered by three predicates:
+The tweets can be filtered by three **main predicates**.
+Either of them needs to be true in order for a tweet to be filtered:

   * `follow
     <https://dev.twitter.com/docs/streaming-apis/parameters#follow>`_